the remote control

 HYPE

 Hype Mode is for partying it up.
 This is the mode for dance music and bass drops.
-All tempo readings are summed up into a single wave, meaning complicated patterns can emerge from the average song, which are wiggling to and fro to the beat of the music.
+All tempo readings are summed up into a two waves, meaning complicated patterns can emerge from the average song, which are wiggling to and fro to the beat of the music.
 As a rule of thumb, if it’s a song you think you could generate “hype” with, it works great with this mode.

 BLOOM